About the MSW program

 We partner with five other prestigious professional schools at USC, in addition to Hebrew Union College - Jewish Institute of Religion, to offer eight options for a concurrent degree.
 While obtaining your MSW, you can earn a law degree, MBA, master’s in gerontology, Jewish nonprofit management, planning, public administration, public health or PhD direct.
 A dual degree option requires separate admission to each program.

-Can I switch from the two-year program to the three- or four-year program once I’m enrolled, or vice versa?
+Can I switch from the two-year program to the three-year program once I’m enrolled, or vice versa?

-If you are enrolled in the two-year program, yes, you can request a change to the three- or four-year program.
-However, if you are enrolled in the three- or four-year program, you must request a change to the two-year program BEFORE the first semester's add/drop deadline because of field hours and corresponding courses.
+If you are enrolled in the two-year program, yes, you can request a change to the three-year program.
+However, if you are enrolled in the three-year program, you must request a change to the two-year program BEFORE the first semester's add/drop deadline because of field hours and corresponding courses.
 All switches prior to the first semester’s add/drop deadline are possible but require the approval of the director of admissions.

 Do you offer the MSW program at locations other than Los Angeles?